BertoldVdb/go-battgo/README.md

 # Golang BattGO Libraty

 ## Functionality
-This library allows interfacing, as a controller, to a [BattGO](http://www.battgo.org/) comaptible network.
+This library allows interfacing, as a controller, to a [BattGO](http://www.battgo.org/) compatible network.
 This allows reading the telemetry and changing the configuration from one or more batteries.

 ## How to use
 A simple example program is provided in the toplevel of the repository (main.go).
 It will output the data of all attached batteries to the console.